Orchid Fertilization: 5 Unique Methods

 with all the misting, you are killing two birds with one stone.

 The majority of the positive comments were about the new roots and flower spikes, but we have yet to find a consumer claiming that the orchid’s flowers were healthier, more vibrant or anything of the sort.

-This is probably due to the lower Nitrogen (10 as compared to 30 in the water solution) but this is only our hypothesis.
+This is probably due to the lower Nitrogen (10 as compared to 30 in the water solution) but this is only my hypothesis.